AN/SLQ-32 electronic warfare suite: Future

 In 1996, a program called the Advanced Integrated Electronic Warfare System (AIEWS) was begun to develop a replacement for the SLQ-32.
 Designated the AN/SLY-2, AIEWS reached the prototype stage by 1999, but funding was withdrawn in April 2002 due to ballooning costs and constant delays in the projects development.
 It has since been replaced with Surface Electronic Warfare Improvement Program (SEWIP), which will replace the existing SLQ-32 hardware and technology in an evolutionary fashion.
 As of September 2013, SEWIP Block 2 upgrades were first installed on Arleigh Burke-class destroyers in 2014, with full-rate production scheduled for mid-2015.
 Block 2 improved detection capabilities; better jamming is planned from 2017, but the 2013 sequestration cuts may push this date back a year.

-As of 2022, SLQ-32(V)7 (SEWIP Block 3) is undergoing low-rate initial production and is planned to be retrofit on Flight IIA Arleigh Burke-class destroyers, replacing their existing SLQ-32 equipment.
+As of November 2023, SLQ-32(V)7 (SEWIP Block 3) is undergoing low-rate initial production and being retrofitted on Flight IIA Arleigh Burke-class destroyers, replacing their existing SLQ-32 equipment.
 A future SEWIP Block 4 with electro-optic and infrared detection capabilities has been proposed.
+In September 2023, the first SEWIP Block 3 was fielded on USS Pinckney.